goodboyanush/goodboyanush.github.io/blogs/ml4creativity.md

 ## ML4Creativity - Workshop @ KDD-2017, Halifax, Canada

 Located in a suite facing the scenic ocean, this workshop started very early in the morning at 8am.
-We had four interesting and highly diverse keynote talks,
+We had four interesting and highly diverse (Gaming, Flavours, Fragrance, Culture ... ) keynote talks,
 <ul>
 <li><a href="">Mark Riedl</a>, <i>Learning to Make Stuff</i>  </li>
 </ul>